Auqli/auqli-nexus/README.md

 Use the Shopify to Auqli Converter directly:
 👉 [https://auqli-switch.vercel.app/converter](https://auqli-switch.vercel.app/converter)

-*Note: Domain will update to official Auqli Nexus domain soon!*
+*Note: Domain will update to the official Auqli Nexus domain soon.*

----

-## 📂 Project Structure

-/app # App routes and pages /components # React components /hooks # Custom hooks /lib # Utilities and helpers /public # Static assets /styles # Global CSS and Tailwind config .gitignore # Git ignored files README.md # Project documentation package.json # Dependencies and project metadata

 ---